 It’s all about girl power!
-Thanks to a state-funded grant called GIFT, that’s Girls in Fitness Together, the Dover YMCA is teaching girls from Dover, Caesar Rodney, and Polytech High Schools how to make better choices in all aspects of their lives while incorporating physical fitness.
+Thanks to a state-funded grant called GIFT, that’s the Girls in Fitness Together program, the Dover YMCA is teaching girls from Dover, Caesar Rodney, and Polytech High Schools how to make better choices in all aspects of their lives while incorporating physical fitness.
 Girls enrolled in GIFT meet twice a week for two hours to hold open discussions, participate in physical activities, and to enjoy a healthy snack.
 During the course of the program, the girls make new friends, try new activities, and work on interpersonal skills.
 Completing a community service project is also a part of the program, focusing on building self-confidence while inspiring the girls to make conscious decisions about living a healthy life.

 “The girls feel a sense of belonging and enjoy being a part of the YMCA,” says Senior Program Director Sheri Minear.
 The GIFT program was expanded this summer to allow girls ages 13-17 to participate in multiple weeks of camps offered at the Dover branch.
 At the camps, the girls were challenged to do many exciting first-time physical activities like rock climbing.